 Interested in learning more?
 Let’s take a closer look at this type of order.

-As the name suggests, stop-loss orders are meant to limit potential losses by automatically exiting traders from their position in the event that price moves against them.
-If you were to buy a currency expecting an increase in price (called “taking a long position”), then you would place a stop-loss order to sell and exit your position directly below the current market value.
+As the name suggests, stop-loss orders are meant to limit potential losses by automatically exiting traders from their positions if a price moves against them.
+If you were to purchase a currency expecting a price increase (called “taking a long position”), then you would place a stop-loss order to sell and exit your position directly below the current market value.

-Even in trending markets, there are bound to be small rises or dips in price that go against the overall market trend.
+Even in trending markets, there are bound to be small rises or dips in prices that go against the overall market trend.
 For example, the trend line connecting price peaks in the graph shown reveals a strong downtrend, with the price moving from the upper left quadrant of the graph to the lower right quadrant.

 In a strong downtrend, long-term profits will favor traders who hold a short position (i.e., those who bet on the fact that a price will drop).
 That said, there are still periods when a price increases, as illustrated by the seven red arrows in the graph.
 If traders wish to trade with the overall trend, they will likely aim to hold onto their short position through small surges in price.
 As long as the price continues to fall more profoundly than it rises (without breaking the previous trend line), the long-term profits will inevitably outweigh the losses.

 But sustaining any amount of loss is inherently risky, and the ratio of risk to reward incurred by traders is influenced by their lot size as well as their position.
 As a means of mitigating risk and locking in profits, traders will often break a larger position into multiple, partial stops.

 To lock in profits with a short position, a trader would place partial profit-taking stops at incremental values below the current market price.
 When the price passes each stop threshold, it will partially exit the trader from their position, locking in a portion of earnings while keeping the trader in the trade with a smaller lot size.